Cowboys Playoff & Super Bowl Chances 2025-26

 Key Contributors Toward Cowboys Postseason Odds

-• Dak Prescott: Prescott returns back to the Cowboys healthy from a 2024 hamstring injury and remains the leader on and off the field.
+• Dak Prescott: Prescott returns to the Cowboys healthy from a 2024 hamstring injury and remains the leader on and off the field.
 With a new offensive system under Schottenheimer and one of the best receiver duos in the NFL, his performance could make or break Dallas’ postseason push.

 • CeeDee Lamb: Lamb has been elite when Prescott is healthy, racking up over 1,700 receiving yards in 2023.
 With an improved supporting cast around him, he should be able to have a great season with all the pressure off his shoulders.